-New American Horror Story will focus on the U.S election
+New American Horror Story will focus on the US election

 - TextAnna Cafolla

-Though the last season of American Horror Story was kept quiet right up until the premiere, this time creator Ryan Murphy has divulged that the next instalment centres on the recent U.S election.
+Though the last season of American Horror Story was kept quiet right up until the premiere, this time creator Ryan Murphy has divulged that the next instalment centres on the recent US election.

 Speaking on the Watch What Happens Live Show, Murphy explained: “I don’t have a title, but the season that we begin shooting in June is going to be about the election that we just went through.
 I think that will be interesting for a lot of people.”

-When asked if there would be a character like the current president Donald Trump by the show’s host Andy Cohen, he answered: “maybe”.
+When asked if there would be a character like current president Donald Trump by the show’s host Andy Cohen, he answered: “maybe”.
 Murphy was on the show promoting his latest TV show, Feud, featuring Jessica Lange.

-The seventh season was confirmed to start shooting in June, with another series also confirmed that will potentially see a cross-over between Murder House and Coven.
+The seventh season was confirmed to start shooting in June, with another series also confirmed that will potentially see a crossover between Murder House and Coven.

-How literal the show’s going to take the American political shitshow isn’t certain, and things could be more symbolic and metaphorical than a bleached reptilian Trump.
-There’s no news as to what Sarah Paulson and Evan Peters, the only returning cast members, will play either.
+How literal the show’s spin on the American political shitshow will be is uncertain, and things could be more symbolic and metaphorical than a bleached reptilian Trump.
+There’s no news as to who Sarah Paulson and Evan Peters, the only returning cast members, will play either.

 Murphy’s other television venture, American Crime Story, is reportedly focusing on the Monica Lewinsky and Bill Clinton affair for its third season, following a second season about Hurricane Katrina.